Share

 I’m learning that I simply need to be okay with the uncertainty and to know that if the other shoe drops, it drops.
 I’ll deal with it if and when it happens.
 In the meantime, it’s perfectly fine for me to relax, enjoy my life and limit my thoughts on footwear to the age-old question of stiletto vs wedge.

-2 responses to “Waiting for the Other Shoe to Drop”
+2 thoughts on “Waiting for the Other Shoe to Drop”

 1. Jen – thanks for sharing the meaning behind “waiting for the other shoe to drop”!
 I can so relate to your post as I too am a worrier.
 I work at it trying to live in the moment and to enjoy each day as it comes – but it’s work!
 It doesn’t come naturally.